MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/editions.md

 ## Compare releases

-See [ESNext](https://www.javascripttutorial.net/es-next/) on the JavaScript Tutorial website.
+See the [ESNext](https://www.javascripttutorial.net/es-next/) on the JavaScript Tutorial website.
+The term "ESNext" just means the next release, it is not a fixed name.

-It compares releases in order, with a short write-up for each.
+That page compares releases in order, with a short write-up for each.
 Further down, there is a table of ES1 to the latest version.

 Here are the most recent rows.
 I left off the release date, as the official name also tells you the year at least (since ES5.1 that is).

 Edition	| Official name
 ---     | ---